EdTech: 2022 Valuation Multiples

 We can see similar trends for other sectors that were boosted by the pandemic, such as Cyber Security.

 The distribution chart below, however, shows us a slightly deeper layer to the EdTech sector.
 While the IQR (the range of multiples that includes the median 50% of companies in the samples) only saw a slight upwards trend throughout the past six quarters, the upper 25% of the range shot up from 20x to over 30x.

 This shows that while some companies only benefitted temporarily from the effects of COVID-19, there were some winners.

 Among these, for example, american low-cost textbook company Chegg managed to retain its prominence post-COVID, and it is currently trading at double its pre-pandemic share price.

 Source: YCharts In the chart above, the lines indicate the range of EV/Revenue multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.

-The trend for median EBITDA multiples—which track how valuations vary in relation to profit—is slightly different: after peaking at 20.1x in Q2 2020, EBITDA multiples do see some correction, but build back up to 19.3x in Q2 2021.
+The trend for median EBITDA multiples—which track how valuations vary in relation to profit—is rather similar: after peaking at 57.6x in Q2 2020, EBITDA multiples are slashed in half throughout 2021, with the median EV/EBITDA multiple for Q4 2021 being 18x.